Keepnet – AI-powered human risk management platform logo

 The Path Forward: Building a Resilient Media Cybersecurity Strategy

 To ensure a resilient cybersecurity strategy, media companies must continue evolving their incident response and cyber risk management tactics.
-Focusing on employee training, investing in cybersecurity resources, and maintaining control over third-party vendors can go a long way toward securing media organizations from today’s cyber threats.
+Focusing on employee training, investing in cybersecurity resources, and maintaining control over third party vendors can go a long way toward securing media organizations from today’s cyber threats.

 As the threat landscape evolves, so too must the cyber defenses of an industry that so many people rely on for information and entertainment.
 Addressing these vulnerabilities proactively can make a real difference in mitigating risk and protecting valuable content.

-Editor's Note: This blog was updated on November 15, 2024.
+Editor's Note: This article was updated on June 1, 2026.

 SHARE ON